10 Swedish innovations

 2. Digital doctors

 Swedish startups are leading the way in the global development of digital healthcare, or health tech, by providing access to different forms of healthcare through mobile, artificial intelligence (AI) and other technologies.
 KRY is a doctor–patient app that lets doctors and psychologists meet patients over video.
 It has garnered a lot of attention – and some controversy.
-The company works with the publicly funded national health systems of the countries where it operates, which so far include Sweden, Norway and Spain.
+The company works with the publicly funded national health systems of the countries where it operates, which so far include Sweden, Norway, France, Germany and England.

 Diesel-fueled freight trucks remain one of the major sources of greenhouse gas emissions.